(Inspired in part by Maureen Dowd’s New York Times column of February 18, 2017.)

 At how much he’s adored by all the Jews.

 Yet all the while, between the camp and mincing,

 He’s scared someone will say that this king’s trews

 He shrouds himself with are terror and loathing.

 Next, Insincerity: homunculus,

-A fawning, two-faced fraud, fair-weather friend.
+A fawning, two-faced fraud, fair-weather chum.

 So filled with fat lies is this incubus,

-World is so teeming and befouled with puss
+Is so infected and befouled with puss

 For there is yet no foolproof antidote